-To many involved in the sport of bodybuilding, the name Roy Rose will be familiar, as the articulate and polished man at the microphone during the '90s, emceeing world wide at the IFBB's World Titles, amateur and professional, and at the Ms. Olympia.
+To many involved in the sport of bodybuilding, the name of Roy Rose will be familiar as the articulate and polished man at the microphone during the '90s, emceeing world-wide at the IFBB's World Titles, amateur and professional, and at the Ms. Olympia.

 Roy's weight training began in the '60s, became more rigorous when he was selected for the Australian Olympic team, and continues to the present day.
 He and Clarence Bass became friends two decades ago and they have been discussing weight training, aerobics and diet ever since.
 He visited Clarence and Carol in Albuquerque in 1992.

-"As the four days of shooting progressed my years and years of weight training really began to pay off," says Roy -- with gold medals in the field archery events shot on the final two days.
-Archery is not essentially a strength sport, being regarded by the elite as more of a mental challenge, but the reality of pulling back 40 pounds and holding steady to aim continuously, for a number of days, clearly introduces a major fitness aspect, especially for master-age competitors.
+"As the four days of shooting progressed my years and years of weigh training really began to pay off," says Roy -- with gold medals in the field archery events shot on the final two days.
+Archery is not essentially a strength sport, being regarded by the elite as more a mental challenge, but the reality of pulling back 40 pounds and holding steady to aim continuously, for a number of days, clearly introduces a major fitness aspect for master-age competitors.

 Considering that Roy commenced his archery career in the '60s as a 160 pound, 5-foot-9, rather lean young man, pretty much devoid of muscle, his present day 188 pounds, 45 inch chest, 16 inch arms and calves and a very acceptable 33 inch waist, show what can be achieved with conscientious training and a sensible diet.
 "Surprisingly, at this point," says Roy, "my strength levels are just about as high as ever, and the benefits of weight training are obviously not just the winning of world archery titles, but in having a great feeling of well being, and pretty much able to do everything I could 30 years ago - still far too quick for my grandchildren over a 50 meter sprint!!"

 Good on you, Roy.
-Keep training -- and competing.
+Keep training and competing.
+(See below)